itsutsaw/AI-powered-saas/README.md

 # MediaForge

 A beginner-friendly JavaScript / React / Next.js media studio inspired by Hitesh Choudhary’s [AI SaaS project](https://github.com/hiteshchoudhary/ai-saas-cloudinary).
 This is a new implementation, not a copy of the course repository.
-The course-to-repository match was not independently confirmed.

 ## Start here — no accounts needed